6 Ingredients This Personal Chef Would Never Use In Cast Iron

 Fish can be prepared in a variety of ways, from grilling to poaching to baking.
 Pan-frying or sauteing fish on your stovetop is another popular option.
 It's quick and simple, and it can result in flavorful fish with a crispy crust and a flaky, tender center.
 Believe it or not, how your pan-seared fish turns out also depends on the type of pan you choose to sear it in, especially if that pan is cast iron.

 Hardy fish like mahi mahi, tuna, and swordfish are thick and sturdy enough to stand up to the high temperatures that often come with cast iron.
 Thinner fish, on the other hand, can be difficult to prepare correctly in a cast iron pan.
-Cast iron pans, especially those that don't have the benefit of a smooth, seasoned surface, may have a slightly bumpy surface that can help thin delicate fish like tilapia and flounder break apart as it cooks.
+Cast iron pans, especially those that don't have the benefit of a smooth, seasoned surface, may have a slightly bumpy surface that can cause thin, delicate fish like tilapia and flounder to break apart as they cook.
 Save the flaky fish for pans made of stainless steel or other materials.

 4. Sweet foods after savory